maubanel/UE5-Lighting/sky-fog/README.md

 > The sky atmoshphere also provides an aerial perspective to which you can simulate transitions from ground to sky to outer space with proper planetary curvature. - Unreal

+Now you can can adjust the camera speed and zoom out into space.
+Our island disappears as those object culls are set to not render at a certain distance.
+But you can see that we have a complete earth like atmosphere even in space.

 https://user-images.githubusercontent.com/5504953/188460013-14fa14af-d427-4748-bf87-35e7cdf3e9ee.mp4

 ![](../images/line2.png)